What is Twill Weave? 10 Twill Weave Derivatives

 4. The change of direction starts when finished basic twill repeat and makes point in the moment of change.

-5. Straight draft is used
+5. The straight draft is used

-6. This can be made from any continuous twill .
+6. This can be made from any continuous twill.

 Vertical Zigzag twill weave